google-deepmind/mujoco/doc/overview.rst

 That said, users are encouraged to use MKS, as there are two places where MuJoCo uses MKS-like default values:

 - The default value of :ref:`gravity<option>` is (0, 0, -9.81), which corresponds to Earth surface gravity in MKS.
-  Note that this does not really define system of units to be MKS, since we might be using CGS on `Enceladus <https://en.wikipedia.org/wiki/Enceladus>`__.
+  Note that this does not really specify the MKS system of units, since we might be using CGS on `Enceladus <https://en.wikipedia.org/wiki/Enceladus>`__.
 - The default value of :ref:`geom density<body-geom>` (used to infer body masses and inertias) is 1000, which corresponds to the density of water in MKS.